What’s the ideal blog length for ranking on Google in 2021?

 - Include better videos, images, and infographics than the competition

-Writing a blog post, whether it’s long or short can be a waste of time unless you’ve considered 3 things:
+Writing a blog post is a waste of time unless you’ve considered 4 things:

 - Are people searching for what I’m writing about?